 About Me…

-After earning my Bachelors and Masters from Stanford and my PhD in mother-infant attachment at the University of Washington, I have spent thirty years specializing in the treatment of traumatized young adults, adults, and couples.
-My clients experience PTSD, grief and loss, depression, anxiety, abuse, poly-substance abuse, divorce, co-parenting challenges, attachment issues, family and step-family problems, difficult workplace and co-worker issues, and/or loss of meaning.
-I recently updated my training, earning a second Masters degree, in Counseling Psychology, at Pacifica Graduate Institute.
+I earned a Bachelors and a Masters from Stanford and my PhD in mother-infant attachment at the University of Washington, I’ve spent thirty years specializing in the treatment of traumatized young adults, adults, and couples.
+I learn every day.
+My clients experience natural disasters, PTSD, grief and loss, depression, anxiety, abuse, poly-substance abuse, divorce, co-parenting challenges, attachment issues, family and step-family problems, difficult workplace and co-worker issues, and/or loss of meaning.
+I earned a second Masters degree, in Counseling Psychology, at Pacifica Graduate Institute.
 I’m a Licensed Professional Counselor (LPC) in Boulder, Colorado.

-Before moving here from the three years I lived/studied at Pacifica Graduate Institute, Santa Barbara, CA, I was Clinical Director of Separation & Loss Services, Virginia Mason Medical Center, Seattle.
-I worked with high-risk adolescents, most gang-affiliated, in a juvenile detention boys’ camp and in alternative high schools near Seattle.
-Previously, in addition to a thriving, Seattle-area private practice begun in 1993, I co-created and administered the Diversion Program for the Washington State Bar Association and counseled lawyers and judges.
-I am familiar with the issues that get well-intentioned professionals into all kinds of difficulties and the ways to help them restore and regenerate self-respect and the respect of others in their profession and the community.
-I am a Crime Victims Compensation Program affiliate, providing direct clinical services to co-victims of violent crimes and natural disasters.
+Before moving here I was Clinical Director of Separation & Loss Services, Virginia Mason Medical Center, Seattle.
+I worked with high-risk adolescents, most gang-affiliated, in a juvenile detention boys’ camp and in alternative high schools near Seattle and Santa Barbara.
+Previously I co-created and administered the Diversion Program for the Washington State Bar Association and counseled lawyers and judges.
+I am familiar with the issues that get well-intentioned professionals into all kinds of difficulties and the ways to help them restore and regenerate self-respect and the respect of others in their families, profession and community.
 I have been Co-Principal Investigator of several national trauma treatment projects.

-As I wrote earlier, there is never a “single issue” that brings someone in.
-Grief is often complicated by depression, anxiety, substance abuse, family issues.
-Anxiety is complicated by family issues, substance abuse, depression, panic.
-Depression is complicated by….And there is no single “treatment modality”.
-The answer is, “It depends”, and you will be the partner all along in your counseling.
+In my experience there is never a “single issue” that brings someone in.
+Grief, PTSD depression and anxiety are often complex, complicated by childhood and/or intergenerational transmission of trauma, substance abuse, cultural and family issues.
+In my experience there is no single protocol or “treatment modality”.
 Please let me know if I can be of support to you or those you care about.